Unirep/Unirep/packages/docs/docs/contracts-api/installation.md

 title: "Installation"
 ---

-`@unirep/contracts` is a client library for contracts functions which are used in unirep protocol.
+`@unirep/contracts` is a client library for contracts functions which are used in UniRep protocol.

 <p align="center">
     <a href="https://github.com/unirep/unirep">